ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> Why do programmers prefer using the dark mode?
+> Why was the mushroom always invited to parties?
 >
-> Because light attracts bugs.
+> Cause he's a fungi.
 <!-- END_JOKE_SECTION -->